lessthen3/Peach-E/README.md

 # Peach-E
 Peach-E is a modern, cross-platform, open source 2D/3D game engine built with C++20 and licensed under the permissive MIT License.

-Peach-E is—and always will be—100% free.
+Peach-E is and __will always be 100% free__.
 No stupid fucking licensing garbage, no royalties, no hidden fees.
 Built by a game developer, for game developers of any skill level.

 Currently you can target Windows(x86_64), MacOS(ARM64) and Linux(x86_64).
-Native support for FreeBSD, Haiku, Android, iOS, iPadOS(w/ apple pencil), tvOS, watchOS, Web, and PS Vita is in the works.
+Native support for FreeBSD, Haiku, Android, iOS, iPadOS(w/ apple pencil), tvOS, watchOS, Web, and PS Vita are in the works.
 Peach-E may work on other POSIX compliant systems, but your mileage may vary.

+Peach-E can be used headless or as a framework via the peach_api static lib, the api uses a C calling convention so linking against C, C++ or rust is supported.

 >[!WARNING]
 >Peach-E is still in early alpha!